l2beat/earl/docs/introduction/step-by-step-guide.md

 ## Configure mocha

-First, lets deal with mocha setup.
+First, we should deal with mocha setup.
 Create config file in the root of the
 project:

 _.mocharc.js_: